FredericGariepy/LighthouseLabs/PKM/W4/D3/Building SOC activity.md

 - Keep the playbook up to date to reflect changes in technology, threats, and regulations.
 15. Public Relations (if applicable):
 - If the breach is public, have a strategy for managing public relations and protecting your organization's reputation

+ ___

+The incident response phases are:

+    Preparation
+    Identification
+    Containment
+    Eradication
+    Recovery
+    Lessons Learned

+1. Preparation
+- Ensure your employees are properly trained regarding their incident response roles and responsibilities in the event of data breach
+- Develop incident response drill scenarios and regularly conduct mock data breaches to evaluate your incident response plan.
+- Ensure that all aspects of your incident response plan (training, execution, hardware and software resources, etc.) are approved and funded in advance

+2. Identification

+ASK: When, What, Where, Who, Why, How.

+3. Containment
+- Don't delete evidence.
+- Disconnect
+- Have backups / redundant systems
+- update and patch your systems
+- review your remote access protocols / user permisions

+4. Eradication
+- removal of malware
+- harden/patch/update
+- be thourough

+5. Recovery
+-restoring and returning affected systems and devices back into your business environment

+6. Lessons Learned
+- Post mortem
+- Update knowledge base
+- Evaluate response plan